2021: G – April A to Z: Mama in Photos…

 Mama adjusting a metal butterfly next to the butterfly sign I made her… every time I came I always brought something for her garden as she never wanted anything for the house.
 She only decorated her yard!

 The side brick patio area she built was always so inviting… in the top left of the photo you can see her black Hollyhocks… those were her prized ones as they had been hard to acquire.
 They never grew for me!
 I asked mama once why she never planted flowers at our house in Perry… “the only thing I planted there was one of my mother’s lilies at the back door (milk and wine lily).”
 I always refer to them as “Ola Lily” after my grandmother.
 When I moved here I also planted one at the back door.
 I never gardened until I gave up smoking… and I needed something to do.

 I never knew where the wheel came from, but the plow was granddaddy’s… bringing it there from the farm.
 I even took one home to Connecticut with me… but sadly they both are long gone.
 The wheel was later moved to the garden that divided the neighbors yard, and was too wedged in for me to dig out on this last trip… hubby kept telling me that it wasn’t going to fit in the car… so I finally gave up and left it to hopefully remain in her gardens!
 (I sadly had to leave that large wheel at mama’s when we sold the house… it was too large to fit in my car… hope it remains there for me to see when I go by her house)

 It was also never unusual for mama to stop and pick up items put out for trash… the old saying of “one person’s trash is another’s treasure”… definitely applied to her.
 Several years ago she stopped to pick up huge heavy cement urns someone threw out… the man disposing of them even offered to put them in her car.
 A big problem happened when she thought she could just slowly roll them out of the car… they rolled all right… right on her foot!
 Two weeks later she finally told me that she couldn’t walk on her foot and had been crawling alongside the cat in the house… I managed to get someone to take her to the foot doctor where he operated and put a pin in.
 It originally was a fracture, but by her continuing to walk on it, she eventually broke the top bone.
 As stubborn as she was, she wouldn’t even wear the boot he sent her home in… saying it made her walk lopsided!
 Somehow she healed and survived… but she never listened to us on what type of things she shouldn’t do.
 My mother was the mother stubbornest person I’ve ever known… it was always her way or the highway!

 Thank You Mama for all the fun times we had in your gardens… they were beautiful!
+I Miss You!